 An Americanist, Manora specializes in issues related to race, gender, and subjectivity in the works of 20th/21st century women writers of color.
 Her work in progress includes Mamas?
 Maybe: The Dialectics of Modernity and Maternity in the Works of the Harlem Renaissance, a book examining the manner in which the major ideological and political project of the Harlem Renaissance, namely the (re)negotiation of African American subjectivity/identity and social place, was worked out by African American modernist writers through discourses and dialectics related to maternity, while her work in progress includes a study that employs Audre Lorde's "Uses of the Erotic" to read alt-sexualities in Toni Morrison's "second wave" novels and an ongoing study of black bohemianism in African American literature and culture, with a focus, at present, on African American women's transnational travel narratives.

-In addition to serving for several years as the faculty advisor/chapter sponsor for the Department's chapter of Sigma Tau Delta, the International English Honor Society, Dr. Manora has also served as the Director of Undergraduate Studies in English.
+Dr. Manora was the faculty advisor/chapter sponsor for the Department's chapter of Sigma Tau Delta, the International English Honor Society, for several years.
+She currently serves as the Director of Undergraduate Studies in English.